gemplank/svg-upload/README.md

-# svg-upload
+# SVG Upload

-Upload SVG's to the media library
+A plugin to allow SVG uploads into the media library.